AnantR777/Mathematics_BSc/README.md

 # Mathematics_BSc
-Coding problems from the UCL Mathematics BSc
+Coding problems/courseworks from the UCL Mathematics BSc